jbiatek/BSGRulebook/rulebook.md

 ### Actions & Abilities

 Cards, character sheets, and locations have various actions and abilities that are available to players to use.
-Players may play cards to use their abilities, use abilities on their own character sheets, and use the action for their current location.
+Players may play cards to use their abilities, use abilities on their own character sheets or on title cards that they hold, and use the action for their current location.
 A pilot may also use an action to activate the viper that they are piloting.

 An action will be indicated by the word "Action:", and can be used only when a player is granted an action.
 Other abilities indicate when they can be played and the effect that they will have.